puikchan/udacity.data_visualization/README.md

     Age
 ```

-Further details of the data extraction will be discussed in the data file preparation section.
+Further details of the data extraction will be discussed in the data file preparation section following.

 #### Data File Preparation